Team-Captain-Marvel-2016/Team-Captain-Marvel-2016-Project/README.md

 How To Play

-- Arrow Buttons ( Left side )
+- Movement Buttons:
+  - [U]p, [D]own, [L]eft, [R]ight
-  - Move selected player
+  - Move selected FootballPlayer object.
-- [P]ass button
+- [P]ass button:
-  - Click on a friendly player to pass to, active when current FootballPlayer has the ball
+  - Click on a friendly player to pass to, active when current FootballPlayer has the ball.
 - [S]hoot button:
-  - Shoot at the enemy goal, active when current FootballPlayer has the ball
+  - Shoot at the enemy goal, active when current FootballPlayer has the ball.
-- [C]all for pass
+- [C]all for pass:
   - Ask for the ball, active when current team has ball possession.
+- [T]ackle:
-- [T]ackle: attempt to take the ball off the enemy player, active when next to a FootballPlayer with the ball
+  - Attempt to take the ball off the enemy player, active when next to a FootballPlayer with the ball.
-- End Turn button: end current turn
+- End Turn button: End current turn.
-- Rest button: start over
+- Reset button: Start a new match.

 <!-- section start -->
 <!-- attr: { showInPresentation:true, style:'font-size: 0.7em', hasScriptWrapper:true } -->